MicrosoftDocs/azure-dev-docs/articles/azure-dev-cli/how-to-azd-enable-a-project.md

         }
     }
     ```
 1. Create a file named **main.bicep** as the main entry point.
 Make sure you create parameters you include in **main.parameters.json**.
 For more information, see [Parameters in Bicep](/azure/azure-resource-manager/bicep/parameters).
-You can also start by referring to the **main.bicep** of an Azure Developer CLI template, for example, https://github.com/Azure-Samples/todo-nodejs-mongo/blob/main/infra/main.bicep and remove the outputs you don't need.
+You can also refer to the **main.bicep** of an Azure Developer CLI template, for example, https://github.com/Azure-Samples/todo-nodejs-mongo/blob/main/infra/main.bicep and remove the outputs you don't need.
 Here's a sample:

     ```json
     targetScope = 'subscription'